Synaptic Integration of Spatiotemporal Features with a Dynamic Neuromorphic Processor: Conclusion

 \subsection{Spike-Pair Selectivity}

-We stimulated the spike-pair sensitive neuron described in Section~\ref{sec:featDet_archs} with \glspl{ISI} ranging from 0 to 10 ms, with an increment of 1 ms. Stimulation with each \gls{ISI} was repeated 100 times, in order to extract the mean number of spikes generated in the receiving neuron.
-This investigation was repeated with variations to both the excitatory, as well as the inhibitory, synaptic weights of the delay elements, through which the neuron received the stimuli.
-The results, presented in Fig.~\ref{fig:pairDet}, show that the neuron responds selectively to the different \glspl{ISI}, and how the selectivity varies for different choices of the synaptic weights.
+We stimulated the spike-pair sensitive neuron described in Section~\ref{sec:featDet_archs} with \glspl{ISI} ranging from 0 to 10~ms, with increments of 1~ms. Stimulation with each \gls{ISI} was repeated 100 times, in order to extract the mean number of spikes generated in the receiving neuron.
+This investigation was repeated with variations to both the excitatory and the inhibitory synaptic weights of the delay elements, through which the neuron received the stimuli.
+The results, presented in Fig.~\ref{fig:pairDet}, show that the neuron responded selectively to the different \glspl{ISI}, and how this selectivity varies for different choices of the synaptic weights.
+Summing the data-points for each of these tuning curves, respectively, generates the following relative areas under the curves: 5.87, 5.19, and 2.88 for Fig.~\ref{fig:pairDet}A, and 5.10, 4.25, and 3.13, for Fig.~\ref{fig:pairDet}B.